This slow cooker refried beans recipe is perfect if you wish to make your very own refried beans at home.

 Refried beans come in handy for quite a few different dishes and are even great just as a dip.
 You can use this mix in some quesadillas, nachos, enchiladas, pizzas and so much more.
 It just comes down to what you prefer.

-If you like seeing how to do things visually, then I have put together a short and snappy video at the middle of this page.
+If you want to see how to make refried beans in the slow cooker, then I have put together a short and snappy video in the middle of this page.
 If you prefer a written recipe, then you can find one right underneath the video.

 Slow Cooker Refried Beans Recipe